ThKrypt/QualCoder/01-Introduction.md

 `env\Scripts\activate.bat`

 7. Install python modules.
+The `py` command uses the most recent installed version of python.
+On soem Windows OS `py` does not work, instead use `python3`

+You can use a specific version on your Windows, if you have many python versions installed, e.g. py -3.10 See discussion here: [Difference between py and python](https://stackoverflow.com/questions/50896496/what-is-the-difference-between-py-and-python-in-the-terminal)
 Type the following:

 `py -m pip install --upgrade pip`

-`py -m pip install wheel pyqt6 chardet ebooklib openpyxl Pillow ply pdfminer.six pandas plotly pydub python-vlc rispy SpeechRecognition wordcloud xmlschema`
+`py -m pip install wheel pyqt6 chardet ebooklib openpyxl Pillow ply pdfminer.six pandas plotly pydub python-vlc rispy SpeechRecognition xmlschema`

 Wait, until all modules are installed .

-8. Install QualCoder, from the downloaded folder type:

-`py -m pip install .`

-The py command uses the most recent installed version of python.
-You can use a specific version on your Windows, if you have many python versions installed, e.g. py -3.10 See discussion here: [Difference between py and python](https://stackoverflow.com/questions/50896496/what-is-the-difference-between-py-and-python-in-the-terminal)

-9. Run QualCoder from the command prompt:
+8. Run QualCoder from the command prompt:

 `py -m qualcoder`

-10. If running QualCoder in a virtual environment, to exit the virtual environment type:
+9. If running QualCoder in a virtual environment, to exit the virtual environment type:

 `deactivate`

 The command prompt will then remomove the (env) wording.

-11. To start QualCoder again:
+10. To start QualCoder again:

 If you are not using virtual environment, as long as you are in the same drive letter, eg C: